Bone marrow edema: Information & bone marrow edema specialists

 The syndrome can occur in three situations:

-• Mechanical overloading of the bone with microfractures, and
+• Mechanical overloading of the bone with microfactures

-• Reactive comorbidities in other bone and joint diseases.
+• Reactive concomitant disease in other bone and joint diseases

-The circulatory disorder may be caused either by impairment of arterial inflow or venous outflow.
+The circulatory disorder can be caused either by an impairment of the arterial inflow or the venous outflow.
 The arteries rarely show wall changes or thrombus formations in the biopsies.
-Therefore, the syndrome is probably more often caused by venous stasis than by arterial interruption of blood supply.
+Therefore, the syndrome is probably more often caused by venous stasis than by arterial interruption of the blood supply.

-Mechanical bone marrow edema is caused by overloading the bone or by trauma.
+Mechanical bone marrow edema is caused by overloading of the bone or trauma.

-In summary, the following disorders and situations can trigger a bone marrow edema:
+In summary, the following disorders and situations can trigger bone marrow edema:

-Therapeutically, the underlying disorder must be treated.
-Clarifying the cause is therefore essential.
+The underlying disorder must be treated therapeutically.
+It is therefore essential to determine the cause.
 Depending on the cause and stage, various forms of therapy are then available.

-After a fracture and osteoarthritis occur, the only option is often joint replacement with an endoprosthesis.
-This surgery is performed by orthopedists.
+Once a fracture and osteoarthritis have occurred, the only remaining option is often joint replacement with an endoprosthesis.
+This therapy is carried out by orthopaedic surgeons.

-Often, the syndrome is not correctly diagnosed until the disease progresses.
-Then only surgical or even palliative care is possible.
+The syndrome is often only correctly diagnosed at an advanced stage of the disease.
+Then only surgical or even palliative treatment is possible.

-Early detection of the disease and clarification of causes allows medical intervention in the various aspects of the disease development.
-In this way, the progression of the disease can be favorably influenced.
+Early detection of the disease and clarification of the causes makes it possible to intervene in the various aspects of the development of the disease.
+In this way, the course of the disease can be favorably influenced.

 Transient osteoporosis is